Weak $\infty$-categories via terminal coalgebras: Introduction

 In order to iterate enrichment of this form, it seems that we need a \emph{series} of operads, one for each stage of the enrichment.
 While this is true \emph{a priori}, Trimble cleverly produces these operads as part of the enrichment.
 For each $n$ he defines not just a category \cat{$n$-Cat} of $n$-categories, but a fundamental $n$-groupoid functor

 He then only needs to specify one operad $E$ in $\Top$; this produces a series of operads $\Pi_n E$ in $\cat{$n$-Cat}$ which can be used for the iterated enrichment.

 As this definition is inductive, Trimble only defined a notion of $n$-category for finite $n$.
+However by taking an appropriate limit we can define a notion of $\omg$-category for this theory.

+We emphasise that we are using the term ``$\omg$-category'' in its fully general sense (often also called ``$\omega$-categories'').
+We do not require that any of the cells in an $\omg$-category are in any way invertible.
+This is in contrast to the restricted meaning given to the term by some authors, who use it as a synonym for what are properly called $(\infty, 1)$-categories ($\omg$-categories in which all cells of dimension greater than $1$ are weakly invertible).
+Thus, $2$-categories, $3$-categories and so on are all special cases of our $\omg$-categories.

-However by taking an appropriate limit we can define a notion of $\omega$-category for this theory.
-This approach is motivated by analogy with \begin{enumerate} \item strict $\omega$-categories, and \item Batanin/Leinster weak $\omega$-categories. \end{enumerate} In both cases we can build $\omega$-categories as a limit of $n$-dimensional truncations; however in the weak case some delicacy is required as the truncation of a weak $\omega$-category is not a weak $n$-category because of coherence issues at the top dimension.
+Our limit-based approach to defining Trimble-style weak $\omg$-categories is motivated by analogy with \begin{enumerate} \item strict $\omg$-categories, and \item Batanin/Leinster weak $\omg$-categories. \end{enumerate} In both cases we can build $\omg$-categories as a limit of $n$-dimensional truncations; however in the weak case some delicacy is required as the truncation of a weak $\omg$-category is not a weak $n$-category because of coherence issues at the top dimension.

-We can take further inspiration from strict $\omega$-categories as the construction can also be made via an enrichment endofunctor
+We can take further inspiration from strict $\omg$-categories as the construction can also be made via an enrichment endofunctor

 The limit in question is then the terminal coalgebra for this endofunctor, via Ad\'amek's theorem (\cite{ada1}, see \cite{ada2} for a modern survey); the limit can be thought of as an ``infinite iteration'' of the endofunctor.
 The theorem tells us that under certain conditions, the terminal coalgebra can be computed as the limit of the following sequential diagram